misotanni/misotanni.github.io/fjs/en/crash.md

 | M6       | +3    | 27/16   |
 | m7       | -2    | 16/9    |
 | M7       | +5    | 243/128 |

+You don't need to memorize this table.
+Memorization is not at all necessary to use the FJS.
+Instead, as with mental arithmetic, it's useful for speeding up your fluency.
+You should ideally be able to work out all these ratios given the intervals, and vice versa, on your own, given the two techniques listed above.

+### Exercise

+1. Find the FJS intervals corresponding to the following Pythagorean ratios: 2187/2048, 1024/729, 8192/6561.
+2. Find the Pythagorean ratios corresponding to the following FJS representations: d7, A5, d3.
+3. Find the ratio of the Pythagorean comma (d2 in the FJS).
+4. (HARD!)
+One particularly small interval in Pythagorean tuning, only about 3.6 cents, has the ratio 3<sup>53</sup>/2<sup>84</sup>.
+Find its FJS representation.

+Answers to all exercises are given at the end of this page.

+## Lesson 2: The Prime Intervals